Colorectal cancer (metastatic) - bevacizumab: appraisal consultation document

 Professor Usha Chakravarthy

-Professor of Ophthalmology and Vision Sciences, Queen’s University Belfast
+Professor of Ophthalmology and Vision Sciences, The Queen's University of Belfast

 Professor Peter Clark